 Cognitive Basis of Behavior

-Students interested in pursuing a minor in psychology should contact Claire Ingulli (firstname.lastname@example.org), Levin Building, Room 120, 425 South University Ave., the Undergraduate Coordinator, who will officially declare the minor in the Student Records System.
+Students interested in pursuing a minor in psychology can contact Claire Ingulli (email@example.com), Levin Building, Room 120, 425 South University Ave., the Undergraduate Coordinator.

 CONSUMER PSYCHOLOGY MINOR (9 cu total)